 There were only 100 gold awards given (or 3.1 percent), and the Watkins site was one of them.
 In its category alone, Watkins competed against 64 entrants.
 Past Gold winners in this category include Hamilton College, Johns Hopkins University, Bucknell University, and the Fashion Institute of Technology.

 “These awards represent and reward the bold, forward-thinking innovations we have made in our communications and marketing,” said Watkins President J. Kline.
-“I would like to recognize our director of communication, Brendan Tapley, for strategizing, conceptualizing, and leading these wholesale transformations and at such an intensive pace.
+“I would like to recognize our vice president of communications, Brendan Tapley, for envisioning, strategizing, and leading these wholesale transformations and at such an intensive pace.
 For a small institution like Watkins to compete at these levels and win their highest honors demonstrates not only the creative power of the college but also the power of a Watkins education.”